As you consider all the ways to provide support through a WordPress website, do chatbots ever enter the equation?

 Namely, create a well-designed website that loads quickly and is secure enough to accept even the most sensitive of details.
 You may find that their visitors aren’t too concerned with whether or not they have a chatbot, live chat, or regular ol’ contact form if the rest of the website experience is spot-on.

-And if you're looking for a bite-sized quick read about AI chatbots, don't hesitate to give this infographic from Shane Barker a peek!
+And if you're looking for a bite-sized quick read, don't hesitate to give this AI chatbots blog post from Shane Barker a peek!

 Want to give your feedback or join the conversation?
 Add your comments 🐦 on Twitter.

 Brenda Barron is the blog editor for the WP Buffs WordPress blog and a freelance writer from southern California.
 When not working, she’s spending time with her family, homeschooling her kids, knitting, and getting outdoors.
 Find out more about her at Digital Inkwell.
 If you want some freebies, check out our free speed and security ebooks, webinars for WordPress professionals, WordPress blog or WordPress podcast all about building monthly recurring revenue.